mego323/prime_ddoa/README.md

 # prime_ddos
-coded in python2
+coded in python3

-I code for fun
+I code for fun(use for educational purposes only)

 how to run:

 pkg install python3 -y